coady/multimethod/README.md

         ...
 ```

+### multidispatch
+`multidispatch` is a wrapper to provide compatibility with `functools.singledispatch`.
+It requires a base implementation and use of the `register` method instead of namespace lookup.
+It also supports dispatching on keyword arguments.

 ### overload
 Overloads dispatch on annotated predicates.
 Each predicate is checked in the reverse order of registration.

 The implementation is separate from `multimethod` due to the different performance characteristics.
 If an annotation is a type instead of a predicate, it will be converted into an `isinstance` check.
+Provisionally supports generics as well.

 ```python
 from multimethod import overload